matrix-org/matrix-spec-proposals/proposals/2191-maths.md

 left up to the sending client and could be, for example, an image, or an HTML approximation, or the raw LaTeX source.
-When using an image as a fallback, the sending client should be aware of issues that may arise from the receiving client using a different background colours.
+When using an image as a fallback, the sending client should be aware of issues that may arise from the receiving client using a different background colour.

 Example (with line breaks and indentation added to `formatted_body` for clarity):